TNG/gs-rs/README.md

 ## License

-Copyright 2020 Samuel Valenzuela <!-- TODO or TNG Technology Consulting GmbH?
-Or something else? -->
+Copyright 2020 Samuel Valenzuela, TNG Technology Consulting GmbH Copyright 2020 Daniel Pape, TNG Technology Consulting GmbH

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at